Booker scores season-high 36, Suns beat Cavs 119-113

 That started an entertaining back-and-forth that lasted until the final minute.
 Bridges hit two free throws to give the Suns a 117-113 lead with 17.2 seconds left.

+“A resilient, gutsy win for us,” Williams said.
+“I’m proud of our guys, I hope they really enjoy it.”

 Cleveland has been one of the NBA’s worst offensive teams this season but it didn’t look that way on Monday.
-The Cavs’ young backcourt of Darius Garland and Collin Sexton continually carved through the Suns defense, which has been among the better ones in the league.
+The Cavs’ young backcourt of Darius Garland and Collin Sexton continually carved through the Suns’ defense, which has been among the better units in the league.

 Sexton led the Cavs with 23 points while Garland had 17.
 Andre Drummond added 15 points and 14 rebounds.
+Cavs coach J.B.
+Bickerstaff was frustrated with an offensive foul that was called against Sexton late in the game.

 Booker poured in 17 points in the first quarter on 7-of-10 shooting.
 Langston Galloway had a steal and made a short jumper at the buzzer to give the Suns a 34-28 lead heading into the second.

-The Suns took a 64-61 into the halftime.
+The Suns took a 64-61 edge into halftime.
 Both teams were getting lots of close, uncontested looks.
 Phoenix shot 60% from the field and had 40 points in the paint before the break while the Cavaliers shot 56.5% and got 23 points from their bench.

 SHORT-HANDED SUNS

-The Suns played without five players who are in their normal rotation, including All-Star point guard Chris Paul.
+The Suns played without five players who are in their normal rotation.

-Paul missed his first game of the season with right hamstring soreness after starting the first 22.
+Paul missed his first game of the season with hamstring soreness after starting the first 22.
 He’s averaging 16.4 points and more than eight assists per game.

 Phoenix also didn’t have forwards Abdel Nader (ankle), Jae Crowder (foot) and Dario Saric (ankle), along with guard Cameron Payne (foot).